Pequot Lakes police chief says Rep. Josh Heintzeman pressured him for support

 During the call, the complaint alleges, Heintzeman first tried to get Davis to claim his signature was a joke.
 He then “began to try shaming Davis into withdrawing support for (Scheffler),” urging Davis to support him instead and suggesting support for Scheffler “would risk the Democrat being elected.”
 Davis submitted a sworn affidavit with Scheffler’s complaint calling it “true and correct.”

-In the affidavit, and in an interview Friday, Davis said he believes Heintzeman’s actions were intended to cause him distress and intimidate him in retaliation for supporting Scheffler as candidate for the “America’s First Party.”
+In the affidavit, and in an interview Friday, Davis said he believes Heintzeman’s actions were intended to cause him distress and intimidate him in retaliation for supporting Scheffler as a candidate for the American’s First Party.
 Heintzeman also called Pequot Lakes Mayor Tyler Gardner and the Minnesota Chiefs of Police Association, which Davis said he believes was intended to place his employment at risk.

 Heintzeman denied that the calls were in an effort to gain Davis’ support.

-“It has been just one complaint to the court or to the Office of Administrative Hearings after another without any actual campaigning,” Heintzeman said, calling the complaint filed with OAH “very disingenuous and absolutely false.”
+“It has been just one complaint to the court or to the Office of Administrative Hearings after another without any actual campaigning,” Heintzeman said, calling the complaint filed with the office “very disingenuous and absolutely false.”

 Jeff Potts, the executive director of the police chiefs association, said in an interview that chiefs and the association strive to be apolitical.

-At the OAH hearing, an administrative law judge can dismiss Scheffler’s complaint if they find it frivolous, or the judge can refer the case to a chief administrative law judge if they determine there is probable cause to believe Heintzeman violated Fair Campaign Practices.
+At the administrative office hearing, a judge can dismiss Scheffler’s complaint if it is found to be frivolous or refer the case to a chief administrative law judge if it is determined that probable cause exists to believe Heintzeman violated fair campaign practices.

 Scheffler denied Heintzeman’s accusation that he’s working in tandem with Zinda to get Heintzeman out of office.
 But, he said, he cares more about getting Heintzeman out of office than winning in November.